 Also known as Atlantic Trumpetfish, Caribbean Trumpetfish, Painted Flutemouth, Trumpet, Trumpeter.

-They feed by opening their mouths to the size of their bodies and suck in their prey of crustaceans and small schooling reef fishes.
+They feed by opening their mouths to the size of their bodies, and sucking in their prey of crustaceans and small schooling reef fishes.

 Length - 80cm